 Bruges is an enchanting destination that’s unparalleled among the historic cities of Europe.
 The entirety of the city center is a UNESCO World Heritage site, with most of the medieval architecture remaining intact.
-There are countless landmarks and cultural institutions, this Belgian city has been a player in the frontlines of Europe’s history for a millennium.

 The city lies in the Flemish region of Belgium – the iconic poem ‘In Flanders Fields’ harkens to the region.
 Along with some other canal-based cities, it’s earned the nickname ‘Venice of the North’, home to the only sculpture by Michelangelo to leave Italy during his lifetime.
-The name Bruges itself, or Brugge in Dutch, references ‘Brugga’ the Old Dutch word for bridge.

-The history of Bruges begins in a way that follows many other Western European cities.
-It saw scattered human activity through the Bronze and Iron ages, eventually colonized and fortified by the Romans.
 It quickly gained the status of a regional capital, a title it would maintain for nearly 1000 years.
 The city saw slow expansion until the ‘Golden Age’ of Bruges from the 12th to 15th centuries.

 Bruges was in an ideal location to facilitate trade between the nearby cities and factions.
 They adopted an Italian approach to mercantilism and incorporated systems of credit while welcoming merchants from around the world to do business.
 Bruges established itself as a significant port city, one of the major seaside nodes in Europe.
 The Bourse was established in 1309, arguably the first stock exchange in the world.